joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 2. **Expand** your **domain** and **Group Policy Objects**.
 3. **Right**-**click** the **GPO** that you created for the group policy settings and select **Edit**.
 4. In the Group Policy Management Editor, **navigate to Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Remote Desktop Services** > **Remote Desktop Session Host** > **Session Time Limits**.
-5. Configure the below settings in accordance with your organisation policies:
+5. Configure the below settings per your organisation policies:

 * **Set time limit for active but idle Remote Desktop Services sessions**
 * _This policy allows you to specify the maximum amount of time that an active Remote Desktop Services session can be idle (without user input) before it is automatically disconnected._